jan-dh/figma-tailwindcss/README.md

 ### Creating your theme

-The plugin gets it's info from the Local Paint Styles and Local Text Styles.
+The plugin gets it's info from the Local Styles.
 At this point it picks up:

 -   colors
 -   font-families
 -   text-sizes
--   boxShadow
+-   box-Shadow

 #### Colors